About Cloverlane Foundation

 Gerald Chase, a Korean War army veteran, began his successful career in professional and business ventures as a certified public accountant, then became president of a public company until retirement.
 Once retired, he brought his knowledge and experience as a consultant for small businesses.

-Cloverlane Foundation was founded by Gerald over 25 years ago to help underprivileged children and underserved animals.
+Cloverlane Foundation was founded by Gerald over 35 years ago to help underprivileged children and underserved animals.
 Because of his humble beginnings, Gerald felt the need to give others the opportunity to improve their lives so they may reach their full potential and give back to their community.
-Since he feels animals are the most vulnerable as they do not have a voice, his ranch was turned into a sanctuary for abandoned and injured animals where they can live for their remaining lives.
+He also wanted to help vulnerable animals so he turned his ranch into a sanctuary for abandoned and injured animals where they can live for their remaining lives.

 Diana Marshall Chase